 Year-round supply of fresh roots and vines will be critical to ensure that the processing facility can receive a steady supply of roots and operate at full capacity.
-SOSPPA currently has 1,200 members organized in groups of 25-30 members that produce sweet potato roots and planting material.
+This project will target 1200 SOSPPA registered members organized in groups of 25-30 members, by building their resilience to the present and future pandemics.

 To integrate the root production activities with the processing and value addition initiatives, manage weather risks and encourage investment, the project will implement the following activities:

-Strengthen the capacity of vine multipliers to provide quality seeds/vines to farmers: The project will increase farmers' access to quality seed by strengthening the existing 10 vine multipliers in Serere district, and recruiting and training two multipliers (1 male, 1 female) in each of the 5 new districts (i.e., Katakwi, Soroti, Amuria, Ngora and Bukedea).
+Strengthen the capacity of vine multipliers to provide quality seeds/vines to farmers: The project will increase farmers' access to quality seed by strengthening the existing 10 vine multipliers in Serere district and recruiting and training five new multipliers in the new project districts (i.e., Katakwi, Soroti, Amuria, Ng'ora, and Bukedea).
 The project will link the vine multipliers to: i) source of foundation seed; and ii) certification services.
 These will be provided as a loan and deducted from vine sales (i.e., an interlinked credit scheme).
 To reduce certification costs, the project will seek certification of all SOSPPA-affiliated vine multipliers collectively under SOSPPA (not as separate entities) thus reducing per multiplier/unit costs.
 Vine multipliers will also have access to a credit line and weather insurance scheme also paid through vine sales.
 The former will encourage investment in foundation seed, irrigation, and other complementary inputs (fertilizer and pesticides), increased yields and thus ensure year-round supply of vines and less dependence on rains.
 The weather insurance will enable multipliers hedge against risks of crop failure caused by inadequate rains.